niltsh/niltsh.github.com/source/_posts/2013-01-31-about-donation-to-mplayerx.markdown

 Recently, many users emailed me about their failure of donation to MPlayerX.

-I have conneted to the customer support and their answer is
+I have conneted to the customer support of Paypal and their answer is

 > In accordance with applicable laws and regulations, Japanese account user can't use their account to send donation to any accounts, if you want to use your Japanese account to receive the donation, your account and your group certification will be checked.